kudobuilder/kudo/keps/0019-kudo-upgrade.md

 The KUDO manager has a set of prerequisites that need to be present for the manager to run successfully.
 They are the least likely to change, but probably the most specific.
 If we make changes here, we need to implement custom migration code.

+- TODO: List all specific prereqs

+#### Proposal for update process

+Integrated into `kudo init --upgrade`

+Write specific migration code that targets a KUDO version range and executes manual migration steps.

+**Alternative update process**
 - Can we just delete them all and reinstall them?
-Probably not,
+Probably not
-- TODO: List all specific prereqs

 ### KUDO Manager

 Expected update frequency: High
 Versioned: Yes

 The KUDO Manager is defined by an image version in a deployment set.
 To update, the deployment must be updated.
+The manager is closely tied to the CRDS, but not to the CLI.
+When CRDs are updated, the Manager will most likely also need to be updated.

+#### Proposal for update process

+Integrated into `kudo init --upgrade`

+- Use semantic versioning for the manager binary
-- Do we need to ensure that the manager is not doing meaningful work at the moment, or can we just update the deployment?
+- Question: Do we need to ensure that the manager is not doing meaningful work at the moment, or can we just update the deployment?

 ### CRDs